 With AI playing a more important role in organizations, it’s becoming clear that we need moral and ethical guidelines.
 Therefore, transparency and testing AI will be key to building predictive systems that won’t reproduce or even amplify discrimination.
 By having diverse and cross-disciplinary teams you can get a better evaluation and increase the chance of creating a less biased system.

 Tengai is an innovative AI interview that combines conversational AI and an unbiased recruitment methodology.
 Tengai’s sole purpose is to assist recruiters and hiring managers to make objective assessments.
 Even though Tengai has certain human qualities to be relatable, she lacks the cognitive ability to judge.
 By eliminating gut feeling completely, a candidate’s age, sex, appearance, and dialect become irrelevant.
 And while the goal of a human meeting is to charm one another, Tengai cannot be charmed since she only is measuring competency.

+At Tengai, we recognize that our software can have an impact on individuals and society as a whole and we take this responsibility seriously.
+One critical aspect of our responsible AI development is, therefore, identifying and mitigating bias.
 To ensure that Tengai's framework is 100% unbiased, we asked psychometric experts to test the interview and validate the assessment.
 The results show that Tengai can conduct objective interviews, assess work performance, and contribute to a more unbiased interview process.

 Book a demo to learn how Tengai can help you create a more unbiased screening process.